HLR/DomiKnowS/User API/Main Components/The Source of Constrains .md

 The constrains are regular Python instructions thus they have to follow definition of tuple in Python.

-# Ontology file as a source of constrains
+## Ontology File as Constrains Definition

 **If ontology url is provided in the graph then only this ontology will be used to retrieved constrains by the ILP solver.**